ysrepo/sandbox/README.md

    b.
 Verify installation `gcc --version` (I've checked with gcc 15.2.0 it worked fully compatibable)

-1. Check if your current directory in the WSL terminal is `/home/user/` (it is usually displayed as `~`) and run `git clone https://github.com/ysrepo/sandbox.git`
+1. Check whether your current directory in the WSL terminal is `/home/user` (it is usually displayed as `~`) and run `git clone https://github.com/ysrepo/sandbox.git`

-1. Open in VS Code cloned folder (`File > Open Folder > /home/user/sandbox/`)
+1. Open in VS Code cloned folder (`File > Open Folder > /home/user/sandbox`)

 1. Remove Windows PATH inheritance in "WSL: Ubuntu" to avoid duplicate tools (name collisions) from Windows or other enviroments:

    a.
-For example, if Windows PATH has MinGW64 included and there is gcc tool, the "WSL: Ubuntu" may take gcc from there instead of calling its own.
+For example, when Windows PATH has MinGW64 included and there is gcc tool, the "WSL: Ubuntu" may take gcc from there instead of calling its own.
 To avoid such confusion, this case gets fully excluded by this step

    b.
 Open your "WSL: Ubuntu" terminal

    c.
-Open `/etc/wsl.conf` (`sudo nano /etc/wsl.conf` if permission for writing wasn't granted)
+Open `/etc/wsl.conf` (`sudo nano /etc/wsl.conf` when permission for writing wasn't granted)

    d.
 Add the following lines to the file:
       ```